Fawley Court: Early history

 In 1684 the house was completely rebuilt for Freeman, a plantation and slave owner and merchant.
-The resulting house is a large square brick and stone house with two tall storeys, plus basement and attic.
+The resulting main house is a large square brick and stone house with two tall storeys, plus basement and attic.
 The symmetrical plan is ranged either side of an entrance hall entered from the west, with the identically proportioned saloon beyond; the principal apartments and staircases are placed in equal-sized blocks on either side, projecting slightly on the west and east fronts.
-The stair hall in the southwest block opens from the entrance hall; it has twist-turned balusters typical of the late seventeenth century.
+The stair hall in the southwest block was originally open to the entrance hall.
+Now accessed from the entrance hall since about +-1771 the wooden staircase is not the original but a ninethhenth century replacement neven though it has twist-turned balusters typical of the late seventeenth century.
 The centres of the north and south fronts are slightly broken forward and capped with pediments.
-There is an Ionic entrance portico on the west front.
+The Ionic entrance portico on the west front was a much later addition.

 During the Glorious Revolution of 1688, William III of Orange stayed in the house during his march from Torbay to London, and received a loyal declaration from peers and an address from the Corporation of London.
 Interior finishing was ongoing however as the plasterwork of the saloon ceiling bears the date 1690; bearing the arms of Freeman and of Baxter, William's spouse.
 Its confident bold relief tempted Geoffrey Beard to ascribe it to London plasterer William Parker, whose comparable work at Denham Place is documented.

 Following Freeman's death the estate passed to John Cooke his nephew, a merchant, dilettante and amateur architect, who under William's will changed his name to Freeman.
 He was an early member of the Society of Antiquaries, built the Gothic folly in the grounds and the Freeman family mausoleum in the village based on the design of the tomb of Caecilla Metella in Rome.
 He buried a time capsule of contemporary artefacts in a mound resembling a round barrow on the estate.
 These were rediscovered in the early 20th century when the site was excavated by archaeologists.
 Examples of its many day to day household items of the early 18th century are in the River and Rowing Museum in Henley.